Imaginary Friends (Freezepop album)

 Imaginary Friends is the fourth studio album by Freezepop, released on December 7, 2010.

+AllMusic stated in its review of the album, "Even though the band is in a transitional phase here, you wouldn’t know it.
+Freezepop sounds more sophisticated and polished than ever."

 History

 Imaginary Friends is the first Freezepop album to be released since the departure of The Duke of Pannekoeken and addition of Robert John "Bananas" Foster and Christmas Disco-Marie Sagan.